News + Articles

 Understanding the Role of a Dental Bridge

-A dental bridge is a permanent restoration that replaces one or more missing teeth.
-It holds an artificial tooth (called a pontic) between two natural teeth or implants.
+A dental bridge offers a fixed, long-term solution for replacing missing teeth.
+This restoration works by anchoring an artificial tooth (called a pontic) to the adjacent teeth or implants.

-- A Maryland bridge is bonded to the back of adjacent teeth using metal or porcelain wings.
+• A Maryland bridge bonds to the back of adjacent teeth using metal or porcelain wings.

-- An implant-supported bridge is secured to dental implants that are surgically embedded in the jawbone, rather than using natural teeth.
+• An implant-supported bridge uses titanium implants that a surgeon surgically embeds in the jawbone for support, rather than using natural teeth.

 Knowing which type of bridge you have is essential for determining whether it can be removed and safely recemented.